 Incident detection

-• Data center and workplace services security alerts—Security alerts in data centers prompt scans for incidents that might affect your company.
+- Data center security alerts—We check data centers for incidents that might affect your org.

 Incident response

-• Expert response—Dedicated experts respond to all types and sizes of data incidents.
+- Expert response—Experts respond to all types of data incidents.

-• Notifications—A process for quickly notifying affected organizations.
+- Notifications—A process for quickly notifying affected orgs.
 It's in line with Google’s commitments in our Terms of Service and agreements.

-Use the tips below to help you create a meeting space your users can trust.
+Use these tips to help you create a meeting space your users can trust.

 Before a meeting

-• Turn on 2-step verification to help prevent account takeovers, even if someone has your password.
+- Turn on 2-step verification.
+This helps prevent account takeovers, even if someone has your password.
 For more details, go to Make your account more secure.

-• Take Google’s Security Checkup.
-It's a step-by-step tool that gives you personalized and actionable security recommendations to strengthen the security of your organization’s Google Account.
+- Take Google’s Security Checkup.
+It's a tool that gives you personalized recommendations to strengthen the security of your organization’s Google Account.
 Start your Security Checkup

 During a meeting

-• Notice bad behavior during a meeting or a user you don't recognize?
-Use Host Management or moderator security controls to remove people from a meeting.
+- If you see bad behavior during a meeting or a user you don't recognize, you can remove them from the meeting.
+Use Host Management or moderator security controls to do this.
 For details, go to Add or remove people from a Google Meet meeting.

 After a meeting